webflo/themekey/README.txt

 *****************************************************************************
 DESCRIPTION:

-The themekey module is ...
+ThemeKey is meant to be a generic theme switching module.
+It allows you to switch the theme for different paths and based on object properties (e.g. node field values).
+It can also be easily extended to support additional paths or properties as exposed by other modules.

+Documentation for users and developers is very sparse at the moment.
+I hope to complete the docs in the next few weeks.
+Thanks for your patience :)

 *****************************************************************************
 INSTALLATION:

-1. Place whole themekey folder into your Drupal modules/ directory.
+1. Place whole themekey folder into your Drupal modules/ or better sites/x/modules/ directory.

 2. Enable the themekey module by navigating to administer > modules

-3. Bring up themekey configuration screen by navigating to administer > settings > themekey
+3. Bring up themekey configuration screens by navigating to administer > settings > themekey

 *****************************************************************************